-The Annual Corporate Governance Report for the year 2021, which is part of the Director's Report, has been approved by the Board of Directors of Promotora de Informaciones, S.A. on its meeting held on March 28, 2022, and is included after the note 13 of the Consolidated Director Report.
+The Annual Corporate Governance Report for the year 2021, which is part of the Director's Report, has been approved by the Board of Directors of Promotora de Informaciones, S.A. on its meeting held on March 28, 2022, and is included after the note 13.